Srigtara/automation/ReadMe.md

 - A stable internet connection
 - Maven should be up on the system
--Postman for verifying the reponse of api's manually
+- Postman for verifying the reponse of api's manually

 # Build